IvanaHybenova/Customer_Segmentation/README.md

 The notebook has a snippet of code, that checks whether there are some new customers at all and stop the execution of the code, if there are not any.

 ### Presentation
-Project presentation is in the attached powerpoint presentation __Customer_Segmentation.pptx__ - read explanation under each slide for full understanding :)
+Project presentation is in the attached powerpoint presentation __Customer_Segmentation.pptx__, or you can view it as a markdown file __Customer_Segmentation.md__ - read accompanying text under each slide for full understanding :)

 File __Customer_Segmentation-Result.html__ is part of the presentation.